 As always it pays to be aware of your surroundings.
 Especially take care in the ultra-busy and crowded areas of the old city, as petty crime or pickpocketing can happen anywhere in the world.

 Make sure to adhere to and respect the local culture and customs.
 Fes is more conservative than other cities of Morocco, despite having a big tourist presence.
+Thus, of course, there are the usual touts and hawkers.

-In no particular order, here are 10 things to do in Fes, Morocco.
+In no particular order, here are 10 Things To Do in Fes, Morocco.

-1. Fes el Bali / Medina – Things to do in Fes
+1. Fes el Bali Medina – Things To Do in Fes

-Inside the medina is the University of Al-Karaouine which is recorded as having been founded in the 859 AD.
+Inside the Medina is the University of Al-Karaouine which is recorded as having been founded in the 859 AD.
 The school is considered the oldest continuously operating university in the world.

 2. Bou Inania Madrasa

-- Cost: 20 MAD (approx. 2 EUR)
+- Cost: 20 MAD (approximately 2 EUR).

 3. Mausoleum of Moulay Idriss II